Fujifilm X-Pro2 versus Fujifilm X100F

 The Fujifilm X-Pro2 and the Fujifilm X100F are two enthusiast cameras that were officially introduced, respectively, in January 2016 and January 2017.
 The X-Pro2 is a mirrorless interchangeable lens camera, while the X100F is a fixed lens compact.
 Both cameras are equipped with an APS-C sensor.
 Both cameras offer a resolution of 24 megapixel.

-An illustration of the physical size and weight of the Fujifilm X-Pro2 and the Fujifilm X100F is provided in the side-by-side display below.
+The physical size and weight of the Fujifilm X-Pro2 and the Fujifilm X100F are illustrated in the side-by-side display below.
 Three successive views from the front, the top, and the rear are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the X-Pro2 – represents 100 percent across all the size and weight measures).
+All size dimensions are rounded to the nearest millimeter.
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the X-Pro2 – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X100F is notably smaller (19 percent) than the Fujifilm X-Pro2.
 It is worth mentioning in this context that the X-Pro2 is splash and dust resistant, while the X100F does not feature any corresponding weather-sealing.